richmahn/en_tn/jdg/14/intro.md

 The account of Samson continues in this chapter.

-Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 14:14, 18, which are important quotations.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 14:14, 18.

 ##### Special concepts in this chapter #####